PlasticSCM/bambooplug/README.md

 # Bamboo plug

-The bamboo plug provides an interface to perform actions in a remote Bamboo server for the Plastic SCM DevOps system.
+The Bamboo plug provides an interface to perform actions in a remote Bamboo server for the Plastic SCM DevOps system.

-This is the source code used by the actual built-in bamboo plug.
+This is the source code used by the actual built-in Bamboo plug.
 Use it as a reference to build your own CI plug!

 # Build